The Black & White Picture Place

 The square was laid out between 1745-50.
 Progress was slow- by 1769, only four houses existed here and one of these was converted into the Prince of Wales Theatre, which was demolished in 1912 and a new theatre of a different kind, the Liverpool Picture House, built adjacent to the site.

-The Picture House changed its name numerous times over the years: the Prince of Wales News and Feature Theatre, Liverpool News Theatre and the Gala Theatre.
-I remember being left to watch the all-day cartoons the News Theatre used to run in the 1950s while my mother and grannie went shopping.
+The place changed its name numerous times over the years: the Prince of Wales News and Feature Theatre, the Liverpool News Theatre and the Gala Theatre.
+This writer remembers, in common with many of my kind, being left to watch the all-day cartoons the News Theatre used to run in the 1950s while Mother and Grannie went shopping.

-Many of the surrounding properties- once grand houses, then prestigious shops- became occupied by 'budget' retail establishments such as Spectrum and Penny Pichers before, in 1986, after a Public Inquiry following numerous calls for the historic square to be restored, the entire area was demolished to make way for the soulless modern retail development shown below...
+Many of the surrounding properties- once grand houses, then prestigious shops- became occupied by 'budget' retail establishments such as Spectrum and Penny Pichers before, in 1986- after a Public Inquiry following numerous calls for the historic square to be restored- the entire area was unforgiveably demolished to make way for the soulless modern retail development shown below...

 ...in 1947...